irnamo/qPCR_analysis/README.md

  * **`03_figures`**: Any code used to generate figures for your finished work, presentations, or for any other use.

 ### **`data`**
-All raw data collected from experiments
+All data collected from experiments.
+The current version (12/7/2023) does not contain the raw data.
+The data I processed was the easiest to access at this time.

 ### **`miscellaneous`** (unfinished folder)
 Files that may not be code, but are important for reproducibility of your findings.